 The lengthy phone call revealed no further solution besides resuming the long haul into Maun.
 A garage would be organised there to have a look at the car.

 By chance, a local mechanic was parked at the roadside at the layby, whom we approached for a second opinion.
 He happily had a look, confirming that the fault was ‘unknown’.
 Little did we know we would meet again.

 So we targeted Maun and, leaving a trail of muddy clumps on the road behind, set off again on our journey in the blazing sun.
 Not far into this portion of the journey, another adventure awaited us at the roadside.
 But that is a story for another time…

 Is it worth going?

-No vegetation (apart from dry, yellow grass), no wildlife (apart from cattle and horses), no connection (mobile or otherwise).
+There’s no vegetation (apart from dry, yellow grass), no wildlife (apart from cattle and horses), and no connection (mobile or otherwise).
 It makes you feel small and insignificant yet quite alive.
 There’s an energy that you can’t quite put your finger on…

 Our only regret is not being able to stay for long enough.
 Which means we have to go back!